SocialBook User Guide

 • Displays the schemes that the person at the specified INDEX is attached to.

-• The index refers to the index number shown in the displayed person list.
+• The indexes refer to the index numbers shown in the last viewed person list.

 Examples: